mbahjadol/dbz-check-test/README.md

 # dbz-check-test

-debezium unwrap-smt testing and check for each db connector this repo is collection of debezium unwrap smt based on https://github.com/mbahjadol/debezium-examples unwrap-smt and all additional testing check which using JDBC Sink connector.
+debezium combination testing and check for each db connector this repo is collection of debezium unwrap smt based on https://github.com/mbahjadol/debezium-examples unwrap-smt and all additional testing check which using JDBC Sink connector.
 All of this is fork.

 ## Table of Contents